 One "bad month" can be enough to plunge a household into missing meals.
 Lay-offs at work, unexpected car maintenance or an accident on the job can suddenly force a family to choose between buying food and paying bills.
 Working families across America face countless situations that can result in hunger.

 That’s why many working families, including thousands of households who don’t qualify for federal nutrition assistance, depend on the Feeding America network of food banks to help make ends meet during difficult times.
 The Feeding America network serves nearly every community in the United States, helping more than 42 million people — including 13 million children and 7 million seniors.

 Lack of access to healthy food can have a wide impact, depending on each individual’s circumstances.
 Some of the most common, yet complex, effects of hunger include:

 Part of what makes hunger so difficult to solve it is a symtom of a larger issue — poverty and lack of resources.
 Not having adequate access to healthy food simply adds more stress to a household that may already be wrestling with instability and unpredictability.

 Feeding America is leading the fight to end hunger in America.
 In addition to feeding people who face hunger, we work to raise awareness about the issue, advocate for policies to protect people in need and conduct in-depth research to find solutions to hunger.

-The median annual income for households served by the Feeding America network is $9,175.
-In our 2017 Hunger in America study, the people we serve told us about the choices they face due to limited resources.
+In our 2018 Hunger in America study, the people we serve told us about the choices they face due to limited resources.

 Hunger can affect people from all walks of life.
 Many Americans are one job loss or medical crisis away from food insecurity – but some people, including children and seniors, may be at greater risk of hunger than others.
 Get the facts.